-We classify the cash flows resulting from the tax benefit that arises when the tax deductions exceed the compensation cost recognized for those equity awards (excess tax benefits) as financing cash inflows.
-There were no excess tax benefits for the years ended December 31, 2016, 2015, and 2014.
+We classify the cash flows resulting from the tax benefit that arises when the tax deductions exceed the compensation cost recognized for those equity awards (excess tax benefits) as cash flows from operations.
+There were no excess tax benefits for the years ended December 31, 2017, 2016, and 2015.